Posts Tagged ‘cordial’

 Cordial invite

 Elderflower blossom is in full bloom at the moment.
-Not only do they smell gorgeous, they’re easily made into the perfect summer drink.
-So here’s the recipe for elderflower cordial that has been requested by some of our friends on Twitter.
+Not only do the clusters of flowers smell gorgeous, they’re easily made into the perfect summer drink.
+So here’s the recipe for elderflower cordial that has been requested by some of our friends over on Twitter.

 Ingredients